2014–15 Football League Cup: Fourth round

 The draw for the fourth round took place on 24 September 2014.
 Ties were played during the week commencing 27 October 2014.

 Fifth round

 The draw for the fifth round took place on 29 October 2014.
 Ties were played during the week commencing 15 December 2014.

 Semi-finals

 The draw for the semi-finals took place on 17 December 2014 after the televised game between Bournemouth and Liverpool.

 First leg

 First-leg matches were played during the week commencing 19 January 2015.

 Second leg

 Second-leg matches were played during the week commencing 26 January 2015.

+Chelsea won 2–1 on aggregate.

+Tottenham Hotspur won 3–2 on aggregate.

 Final

 The League Cup Final was held on 1 March 2015 at Wembley Stadium.

 Broadcasting rights

 The live television rights for the competition were held by the subscription channel Sky Sports, who have held rights to the competition since 1996–97.
 BBC TV had highlights rights, under the title The League Cup Show.

 These matches were televised live by Sky Sports: